 The evaluation for bipolar disorder is examined through several tests and exams and may include:

-- A doctor may complete a physical exam as well as lab tests to determine any extenuating medical problems that could be contributing to your symptoms.
+- Physical examination: A doctor may complete a physical exam as well as lab tests to determine any extenuating medical problems that could be contributing to your symptoms.

-- During a bipolar assessment, a psychiatrist may compare an individual’s symptoms with the criteria for bipolar and related disorders in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+- Criteria for bipolar disorder: During a bipolar assessment, a psychiatrist may compare an individual’s symptoms with the criteria for bipolar and related disorders in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 In the DSM-5, bipolar disorder is described as “a group of brain disorders that cause extreme fluctuation in a person’s mood, energy, and ability to function.”

 While the diagnosis of children and teenagers with bipolar disorder includes the same criteria as that of adults, symptoms will often have different patterns and not fit into the same diagnostic categories.
 Children who have bipolar disorder are also usually diagnosed with other mental health conditions such as ADHD or other behavioral problems.
 In these instances, a doctor’s referral to a child psychiatrist with experience in bipolar disorder is needed.